LotM - May 2020 - Srekhil

 11▲ 11 ▼ 0

 For May, the LOTM crown is taken by Srekhil, by alexis!
 Whether you want an interesting take on prosody, complex syntactic operations, topic-comment sentence structure or base-18 numerals, this one delivers.
 Let's look into it!

-[comments] skhlotm may 2020lotm Srekhil, by @alexis!
+[comments] skhlotm may 2020lotm Srekhil, by @[Deactivated User]!
 An analytic topic-comment language with an interesting take on prosody, a trigger system, loads of auxiliaries and some neat syntactic tricks, it also continues the trend of having an extensive conculture behind it.

 [top]Phonology and orthography